5 Ways To Isolate Dissimilar Metals

 - Galvanize pipe shoes or pipes.

-Read More: What Are Non-Ferrous Metals
+Read More: What are Non-Ferrous Metals

-4. Apply Buffers
+4. Apply Buffers (Pipe Isolators)

 Your pipe and the nearby metals are physically separated by buffers called pipe isolators.
 Some examples of pipe isolators are as follows:

-- WEAR PADS: Wear pads that are specifically designed to fit your pipe's outside diameter.
-They are a nonmetallic material that prevents your metal pipe from coming into contact with nearby metallic surfaces.
+- Wear Pads: Wear pads that are specifically designed to fit your pipe's outside diameter.
+They are a non-metallic material that prevents your metal pipe from coming into contact with nearby metallic surfaces.
 Wear pads that move with your pipe when it shifts because they are a precise fit for your pipe.
 Doing this prevents the pipe's surface from corroding, which can happen when pipes brush against other metal things.

-5. Add Hooks/Hangers
+5. Add Hooks/Hangers (Suspension)

 Pipes can be strung together and suspended in the air using hangers.
 They won't be sitting on corrosive dirt or other metal surfaces this way.
 You'll also want your hangers to be corrosion-resistant if dissimilar metal corrosion is a concern.
 Ensure they're built of a corrosion-resistant material, such as stainless or galvanized steel, to achieve this.